 Reddit is a cohesive community in a way that other major social platforms are not.
 While many users on other social sites are highly concerned with themselves and their own presence; Reddit users are focused on what is going on in the world and within the Reddit community, and are remarkably interactive.

-The community is an incredibly diversified user base, and since the platform allows you to select your audience from the entire network, it’s very possible for your business to flourish.
+The community is an incredibly diversified user base, and since the platform allows you to select your target audience from the entire network, it’s very possible for your business to flourish.
 Because of this, Reddit can be exceedingly effective at driving traffic, even more so than Facebook, Twitter, and many other social networks.

 As Cofounder of Kindwave, Chris Moschella, states: